sevenchong7/QiHaoChong_fund_insights/README.md

 1. Ensure all your changes are committed to your local Git repository.
 2. Create a patch file from your commits: `git format-patch origin/main --stdout > your_name_fund_insights.patch` (assuming `origin/main` is the base).
-3. Alternatively, if you forked this on a platform like GitHub/GitLab, push your changes to a new branch and create a Pull Request.
-4. Zip your entire project folder (excluding `node_modules` and `venv`) and send it back, or provide the link to your PR.

 ## Evaluation Criteria